ckrk/bidding_learning/README.md

 - lr_critic: float < 1 .... learning rate critic network, weighs relevance of new and old experiences
 - Discrete: binary ... discrete state space on/off (not ready yet)

-The output mode is hardcoded in the function render belonging to BiddingMarket_energy_Environment
+The output mode is hardcoded in the function render belonging to EnvironmentBidMarket

 #### Fringe Player

 The fringe player reads his bids from a csv-file.
-The name of the file is hardcoded in the reset function from BiddingMarket_energy_Environment.py.
+The name of the file is hardcoded in the reset function from environment_bid_market.py.
 All csv's are stored in ./data/fringe-players.
 Currently, we provide following standard test csv:
 - simple_fringe02.csv (Standard choice, 100 price steps, quantity steps 100)
 - simple_fringe03.csv (100 price steps, quantity steps 1)